 ~~ ** ~~

-The men were shown into the office of Mr Moss, in the small building that was used as a jail for more than a decade.
+The men were shown into the office of Mr Moss by one of the men standing outside.
+The small building contained the jail cells.
 “Sir, these men wish to speak of their relations.”

 Moss stood, acknowledging them.
 “Welcome.
 Who might your relations be?”